Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

     (15 7 16 9 11 3 14 2)

 {{< alert color="warning" title="Caution" >}} Lisp symbols are merely labels for
 different items.
-When you assign a name to an item with the `def` command you are not producing a new item.
+When you assign a name to an item with the `defvar` or `defparameter` commands you are not producing a new item.
 Thus

-    (def x (list 1 2 3 4))
+    (defparameter x (list 1 2 3 4))
-    (def y x)
+    (defparameter y x)

 means that `x` and `y` are two different names for the same thing.{{< /alert >}}